 - evidence of a suitable skills assessment, at the time you are invited to apply for the visa

-- evidence of your qualifications (if claiming points); and
+- evidence of your qualifications (if claiming points)

 - evidence of your employment history (if claiming points), such as employment reference letters and evidence that it was paid (such as payslips or tax documents)